matifandy8/NeoBrutalismCSS/README.md

 ![NeoBrutalismCSS Logo](https://i.ibb.co/RgzGnnZ/logo.png)

-**NeoBrutalismCSS** is a lightweight and minimalist CSS library inspired by the principles of brutalist web design.
+**NeoBrutalismCSS** is a lightweight and minimalist CSS library inspired by the principles of neo-brutalist web design.
 It provides a set of simple and modular CSS classes to help you create brutalist-style web pages with ease.

 ## Table of Contents